Shadyteal2/image-hosting/README.md

 - **Speed**: Optimize and sync images to your repo in seconds, even from your phone.
 - **Hosting**: Instant `raw.githubusercontent.com` links for your websites or portfolio.
 - **Portability**: No more opening your PC just to upload an image—use the mobile web app!
+- **Personally I use this repository exclusively to host public domain screenshots of apps/sites/softwares/tools etc**
 ---

 ## 🔒 Security Architecture